jmangt/test-driven-puppet/modules,_profiles_and_roles.md

 * **Role**: is a collection of profiles that configure a **host**.
 For example: We can use a Wordpress profile and a SendMail profile to configure **hotgod.com** and maybe **cutekitties.org**.

-### Why should I use this over complicated thing?

-Because it is good for you ;)

-When it comes to testing the pattern is useful in to main things:
-1. You can test the components in isolation.
-2. It creates a clear separation of responsibilities between your components.

 In our Wordpress example we are able to split the technology components into two very clear modules, `apache` and `php`.

 ```puppet